Kimbsy/y-combinator-animation/script.md

 So what functions could we actually use here?
 I guess `identity`, that's a classic, pretty boring though.

-What about the self application function?
-It's a function that takes a single function as an argument isn't it?
+What about the self application function itself?
+It's a function that takes a single function as an argument?

-### self application applied to itself

-So we're considering the idea that we could pass the self application function to the self application function.
 What would that do?
 What would it look like?

+### self application applied to itself

-- walk through how it evaluates to itself.
+> DEMO or video, walk through how it evaluates to itself.

 So what we end up with is another expression, the same expression.
 Now the rules of Lisp evaluation say that we can't juts stop evaluating, we need to evaluate this new expression too.
 Of course this will just get us back to where we started again.